-Four major food oils (rapeseed, palm, sunflower and soybeans) provide omega-6 linoleic acid and omega-3 alpha-linolenic acid, about 100 million metric tons annually.
+Four major food oils (rapeseed, palm, sunflower, and soybeans) provide omega-6 linoleic acid and omega-3 alpha-linolenic acid, about 100 million metric tons annually.

 Omega-9 Fatty Acids

-Omega-9 fatty acids are a family of unsaturated fatty acids which have in common a final carbon–carbon double bond in the omega−9 position; that is, the ninth bond from the methyl end of the fatty acid.
+Omega-9 fatty acids are a family of unsaturated fatty acids which have in common a final carbon-carbon double bond in the omega−9 positions; that is, the ninth bond from the methyl end of the fatty acid.

 Some omega−9 fatty acids are common components of animal fat and vegetable oil.
-Two omega−9 fatty acids important in industry are:
+Two omega−9 fatty acids important in the industry are: